JennToo/altgo-us/content/pages/support-groups.md

 ---
 title: Support Groups
 slug: support-groups
-description: A collection of support groups for transgender, nonbinary, and gender nonconforming Alabamians
+description: A collection of support groups in Alabama supporting those in the transgender umbrella.
 ---

 # Trans North Alabama - Adult Discord Server (18+)